 What he saw only added to his feeling of unease – and, increasingly, opportunity.
 To better understand just how big of a problem outdated ticketing software was for organizers, Simon took a closer look at the backends of different legacy solutions – only to find that their design and workflows were just short of hostile to their users: built on long-obsolete tech and with a user experience even nastier than the customer-facing one, it seemed to create more work than it took off ticketing managers.
 What's worse, the organizers he interviewed knew full well that the solution they were using was “the best of the worst”, but there simply were no better options out there.

-Back in Germany, Simon dug deeper – and soon partnered with his long-time friends Jens and Simon (confusing, we know).
+His thesis verified, Simon branched out to build a solution that would work with, not against, organizers – and soon partnered with his long-time friends Jens and Simon (confusing, we know) to make it a reality.
 With Jens’ programming skills and the other Simon’s business experience, they got to work: if even sophisticated organizers had to make do with software this broken, they could only imagine what hundreds of thousands of smaller planners were forced to put up with.
 Over hundreds of interviews with event organizers of all scopes and sizes, their suspicion hardened into certainty: ticketing was a cornerstone of their business, yes.
 But most event organizers also had a visceral dislike for their current solution.
 Their reasons were the same across the board: too complex, too clunky, too rigid for their unique requirements.